 Community Service—members work with the March of Dimes to help end premature births by participating in awareness campaigns and the March for Babies fundraiser.
 Discover how FBLA, PBL, and FBLA-Middle Level members support the March of Dimes.

-Canandaigua Academy's Gay Straight Alliance is an inclusive space for students within the LGBTQ+ community and their Allies.
+Canandaigua Academy's Gender Sexuality Alliance is an inclusive space for students within the LGBTQ+ community and their Allies.
 Together, we work on building relationships through communication and education.

 The Key Club is an international club dedicated to community service and works closely with the local Kiwanis Club of Wantagh.
 Most of our focus is on the local community, but our club does national service as well.
 Students volunteer for various activities throughout the year such as food drives, bell ringing, working with non-profit organizations and more!
 All of the clubs activities and fundraisers are student driven.